The Hermitian Distance degree of an Algebraic Variety

+If we do not change the convex bodies in the formula, the steps will be the same until the last equality.
+In this case, on the left hand side, instead of the standard simplex $\triangle\subseteq\R^n$, we could have instances of standard simplexes in pairwise distinct coordinate subspaces $\R^{n-1}\subseteq\R^n$.
+We can replace those convex bodies with $\triangle$ by means of \cite[Theorem 2]{c2019} and the claim follows. \end{proof}

 The symmetric degrees in $\bz$ and $\bw$ is not the only property shared by the polynomials of the system given by the Hermitian critical ideal.
 In fact, the Hermitian critical ideal is invariant under the action of the map $\ast$, thus the true bound of $\vHD$ could be lower, see Remark~\ref{bounds}.
-Nonetheless, we already said that $\max\HD$ could be lower than $\vHD$, see Subsection~\ref{ssec:conics}.
+Nonetheless, we already said that $\max\HD$ could be lower than $\vHD$, see the examples in Subsection~\ref{ssec:conics}.

 \begin{rmk} The bound of equation \eqref{secondboundhyp} is not sharp in general.
-In fact the bound of equation \eqref{firstboundhyp} it is still better for $n$ tending to infinity.
+In fact, the bound of equation \eqref{firstboundhyp} is still better for $n$ tending to infinity.
 For example, assume $X$ to be a hypersurface of degree $d=2$.
 In this case equation \eqref{secondboundhyp} yields the value

-where we used the Chu-Vandermonde identity and a well known inequality on the binomial coefficient $\binom{2n-2}{n-1}$.
+where we used the Chu-Vandermonde identity and a well known inequality on the binomial coefficient $\binom{2n-2}{n-1}$ to get a lower bound on the right.
 On the other hand, equation \eqref{firstboundhyp} yields the value $4\sum_{k=0}^{2n-2}(k+1)=4\cdot n(2n-1)$.
-In particular, the value of \eqref{firstboundhyp} is is surely lower than the value of \eqref{secondboundhyp} for $n\geq 8$. \end{rmk}
+In particular, the value of \eqref{firstboundhyp} is is surely lower than the value of \eqref{secondboundhyp} for $n\geq 8$ when $d=2$. \end{rmk}

 The last remark motivates the following result.